 point of stopping

-medical emergency.
-If you or someone you know is
+emergency.
+If you or someone you know is experiencing symptoms of

-Long-term abuse of prescription painkillers can cause severe
+Long-term abuse of painkillers can cause serious medical problems.
+These issues

-become even more dangerous when you drink alcohol or combine prescription
+become even more dangerous when you drink alcohol or take them with other

 - slowed heart rate